Whatsapp Icon

 STAGE IVB AND IVC

 They are HPV-negative cancers that have spread into surrounding organs, structures and even lymph nodes already.
 Stage IVC cancers are spreading to other areas of the body, including the lungs.
-Usually those cancers are treated with chemo, cetuximab or both.
-Another choice could be immunotherapy, alone or with a chemotherapy.
+Usually, those cancers are treated with chemo, cetuximab or both.
+Another choice could be immunotherapy, alone or with chemotherapy.
 Alternative therapies, such as chemotherapy, can also be used to help alleviate cancer symptoms or to avoid new problems.

 RECURRENT ORAL CAVITY OR OROPHARYNGEAL CANCER

-If cases where cancer occurs in the same region and radiation therapy was used as the first treatment, then surgery is often the next treatment if the cancer can be completely removed and the patient is adequately safe for surgery.
+In cases where cancer occurs in the same region and radiation therapy is used as the first treatment, then surgery is often the next treatment if the cancer can be completely removed and the patient is adequately safe for surgery.
 If the cancer returns to the lymph nodes in the back, the nodes are frequently removed by surgery (dissection of the lymph nodes).
 Radiation can follow on from this.

 CERVICAL CANCER TREATMENT IN INDIA

-STAGE I CERVICAL CANCERS TREATMENT
+STAGE I CERVICAL CANCER TREATMENT

 Surgery is the primary form of care for cervical cancer in stage I, but it depends on the patient's age, and whether they want to have a child.
 For women with stage IA1 cervical cancer, doctors prescribe a cone biopsy; a cone-shaped tissue is removed from a woman's cervix in this operation.
 A hysterectomy eliminates the cervix and the uterus.
 It is typically prescribed for women with cervical cancer in stage I. Removal of the surrounding lymph nodes, chemoradiation, or only radiation are options you may consider after consulting your healthcare team.

-STAGE II CERVICAL CANCERS TREATMENT
+STAGE II CERVICAL CANCER TREATMENT

-In stage II cervical cancer, the tumour has distributed out around the cervix into the other nearby parts of the body.
+In stage II cervical cancer, the tumour is distributed out around the cervix into the other nearby parts of the body.
 Chemoradiation is the main method used to treat stage II cervical cancer.
 It is done at the same time as radiation therapy, for better outcomes.
 Chemoradiation can be performed after surgery.
 Cisplatin or cisplatin plus 5-fluorouracil are the effective chemo-drugs.

 Total hysterectomy, removal of pelvic and abdominal lymph nodes.
 Based on tumour size and delivery, radiation can be delivered in varying dosages.

-STAGE III CERVICAL CANCERS TREATMENT
+STAGE III CERVICAL CANCER TREATMENT

 Stage III cervical cancer spread to lower regions and the vaginal ligaments.
 Typically cisplatin or cisplatin, plus fluorouracil, is required.
 External beam radiation can then be used to undertake radiation therapy and brachytherapy.

-STAGE IV CERVICAL CANCERS TREATMENT
+STAGE IV CERVICAL CANCER TREATMENT

 Stage IV of cervical cancer has metastasized too deeply.
 Its symptoms can be controlled.
 It has spread across the body to the pelvis and other distant areas.
 Treatment options are radiation therapy and chemotherapy designed to slow cervical cancer development.
 The normal chemotherapy treatment contains cisplatin or carboplatin and other medications such as paclitaxel, gemcitabine, or topotecan.
 The targeted therapy drug bevacizumab can be used with pembrolizumab alone along with chemo or immunotherapy.